 Famous rugby players :

-As being a popular sport, rugby’s have a lot of famous players.
+As being a popular sports, rugby’s have a lot of famous players.
 Here is given a short list of famous rugby players.

 Bill Clinton (President) :